Château de Suscinio: Suscinio and the Wars of the Roses

 Francis II, Duke of Brittany supported this group of exiled Englishmen, against all the Plantagenet demands that he should surrender them.
 For 11 years, Suscinio was an armed camp, alert against any attempt to kidnap Jasper and Henry and return them to England where they were under attainder and would have been promptly executed as threats to the Yorkist rule.

 Duke Francis II supported the failed Lancastrian rebellion and invasion of England in 1483 with 40,000 gold crowns, 15,000 soldiers, and a fleet of transport ships.
 When the Duke suffered from one of his periods of incapacitating illness, his treasurer, Pierre Landais, agreed to surrender Henry Tudor to the representatives of the Yorkist King Richard III of England, in return for a pledge of 3,000 English archers to defend Brittany against a threatened French attack.

 News of this plot by Landais reached the exiled Lancastrians just in time for both the Tudors to separately escape, hours ahead of Landais' soldiers, across the nearby border into France, where they were received at the court of King Charles VIII of France.

-Shortly thereafter, when Duke Francis II regained his faculties, he offered the 400 remaining Lancastrians, still at and around Suscinio, safe-conduct into France and even paid for their expenses.
+Shortly thereafter, when Duke Francis II regained his faculties, he offered the 400 remaining Lancastrians, still at and around Suscinio, safe conduct into France and even paid for their expenses.
 This may have been the last official use of the castle by the Breton Dukes.
 Duke Francis II died in 1488, and was succeeded by his 11-year-old daughter, Anne of Brittany, last ruling Duchess of Brittany, and twice Queen of France.
 She died in 1514 and Brittany lost its autonomy, becoming part of France.

 The castle was then slowly abandoned by the aristocracy.
-In the early sixteenth century, the former great hall of the 14th century, along the northern curtain-wall, was destroyed.
+In the early 16th century, the former great hall of the 14th century, along the northern curtain-wall, was destroyed.
 The castle was then confiscated by the French crown under King Francis I of France who offered it to one of his mistresses.
 In 1795, Suscinio was temporarily occupied by the royalists coming from Quiberon and heading to the north of Morbihan.
 Written off in the 17th and 18th centuries, the castle was used off-and-on as a stone quarry until the French Revolution.

 During the Revolution, it was sold to a merchant who continued to sell the stones, and it soon after fell into even greater ruin.